mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 The data function is called during the component creation to get the default variable that the component will contain.
-We use it to initialize all of the variable we require to some sane defaults.
+We use it to initialize all of the variable we require to some sane default.

 ```javascript
   data() {